-Jonathan is a member of the firm’s Cybersecurity and Data Privacy Group, and the Business Practice Group.
-He concentrates his practice primarily in the field of technology law, advising clients on a range of matters related to data privacy and security, data breach planning and response, cyber risk liability and compliance, software development and licensing, and other technology related issues.
+Jonathan is a member of the firm’s Cybersecurity and Data Privacy Group, and the Government Contracts Practice Group.
+He concentrates his practice primarily in the field of technology law, advising clients on a range of matters related to data privacy and security, data breach planning and response, cyber risk liability and compliance, software development and licensing, and other technology related matters.

 Before joining Vandeventer Black, Jonathan practiced as an attorney in government, and helped develop and implement New Hampshire’s strategic plan to address cybercrime.
-He was a strategic planning consultant for the national network of Internet Crimes Against Children (ICAC) task forces.
-As legal counsel, he also managed the centralized contracting unit of a large state agency.
-Jonathan assists clients in resolving issues related to cybersecurity, data privacy, and data security.
-He provides guidance concerning legal requirements such as the Health Insurance Portability and Accountability Act (HIPAA), the Fair Credit Reporting Act (FCRA), and the Gramm-Leach Bliley Act and various state data privacy and security laws.
-Jonathan also assists clients in negotiating software development and implementation contracts.
-Jonathan’s assists clients utilizing his unique background and experience in data privacy and security issues, information technology issues and contracts, software development projects, health care law, and federal grant compliance issues.
+He currently assists his clients in resolving issues related to cybersecurity, data privacy, and information management and cyber breach response.
+He provides clients with guidance on all aspects of data privacy and security including compliance with laws such as the Health Insurance Portability and Accountability Act (HIPAA), the Fair Credit Reporting Act (FCRA), the Gramm-Leach Bliley Act, the General Data Protection Regulations (GDPR), as well as state data privacy and security laws and unlawful computer use statutes.

-An experienced litigator, Jonathan also spent years as a criminal trial attorney, both as a prosecutor and a defense attorney.
-He was an adjunct instructor at the New Hampshire Police Standards and Training Academy, where he trained law enforcement officers on various subjects including, expert testimony regarding computer forensics, criminal law, motor vehicle law, and search and seizure.
-He has significant courtroom experience and has argued appellate cases before the New Hampshire Supreme Court and the Court of Appeals for the First Circuit in Boston, Massachusetts.
-Jonathan teaches business law online for Southern New Hampshire University and has taught college level courses on constitutional law, criminal law, criminal procedure, white collar crime, and critical thinking, and has lectured on such topics as, identity theft, cybersecurity, the Electronic Communications and Privacy Act (ECPA) and computer forensics.
+Jonathan spent years as a criminal trial attorney, both as a prosecutor and a defense attorney.
+He was an adjunct instructor at the New Hampshire Police Standards and Training Academy, where he trained law enforcement officers on various subjects including expert testimony regarding computer forensics, criminal law, motor vehicle law, and constitutional issues involving search and seizure.
+He was also a strategic planning consultant for the national network of Internet Crimes Against Children (ICAC) task forces.
+Jonathan has significant courtroom experience, including conducting trials both before the bench and juries, and has argued appellate cases before the New Hampshire Supreme Court and the Court of Appeals for the First Circuit in Boston.